 If the budget is limited you may investigate the possibility of some used equipment.
 However, since today’s FCC Stereo Specifications were only established as recently as 1961, there will be little used equipment available.
-In the majority of cases, converting old monophonic equipment will be difficult, costly, and the end result may be less than satisfactory.
-Old “dual channel” audio consoles have been successfully converted, but in the process usually require almost complete rebuilding.
+In the majority of cases, converting old monophonic equipment will be difficult, and costly, and the end result may be less than satisfactory.
+Old “dual channel” audio consoles have been successfully converted, but the process usually requires almost complete rebuilding.
 It is necessary to install dual faders, correct phase differences, and balance gain between channels.

 Used FM transmitters are frequently advertised, but many are left over from the early days of FM.
 Some transmitter manufacturers of the late ’40s are no longer in business.
 Replacement tubes and parts are difficult, if not impossible, to get.
-Some older transmitters lack stability and some contribute to degradation of stereo separation, because they do not maintain the proper phase relationship between upper and lower sidebands.
+Some older transmitters lack stability and some contribute to the degradation of stereo separation because they do not maintain the proper phase relationship between upper and lower sidebands.
 If such a transmitter is to be used, it probably will be necessary to purchase a new exciter and, of course, a stereo generator.

 Since stereo listeners are a discriminating and critical audience, audio equipment should be chosen with care.
 It will be wise to settle for only the finest professional stereo turntable and tape equipment.
-It is better to have the minimum requirements of excellent equipment than a control room crowded with “make do” items.
+It is better to have the minimum requirements of excellent equipment than a control room crowded with “make-do” items.

-Current models of FM transmitters are highly efficient, trouble free, and easily remote controlled.
+Current models of FM transmitters are highly efficient, trouble-free, and easily remote-controlled.
 All FM transmitters follow one pattern- a basic exciter and a number of amplifier stages to produce the required power output.
-The power amplifiers in the various models are somewhat similar, except in high power transmitters (20 kw and up).
+The power amplifiers in the various models are somewhat similar, except in high-power transmitters (20 kw and up).

 A wide variety of FM exciters and stereo generators is offered, and this is one area in which confusion might occur.
-(Again, it should be pointed out that all these units are subject to FCC type acceptance.)
+(Again, it should be pointed out that all these units are subject to FCC-type acceptance.)
 A typical exciter and stereo /SCA generating system is shown in Fig. 5.
 The block diagram explains the signal path and function of the various circuits.

-The selection, installation, and operation of FM multiplex stereo equipment requires the careful attention of a highly skilled technician.
+The selection, installation, and operation of FM multiplex stereo equipment require the careful attention of a highly skilled technician.
 Installation, adjustment, and maintenance should be in exact accordance with the manufacturer’s instruction book.
 Following these instructions, the broadcast engineer can feel confident in planning a stereo installation that will be a pleasure to operate and a source of pride and profit.